c3lang/c3-web/src/content/docs/Getting Started/basic-types-and-values.md

 ---
-title: Basic types and values
+title: Basic Types and Values
 description: Get an overview of C3's basic types and values
 sidebar:
   order: 33